ThomasSedlmeyr/PSEMolDyn_GroupG/README.md

   * t_end : specifies end time of simulation
   * delta_t : specifies stepsize for calculation
   * calcType : G for Gravitation Simulation, LJ for LennardJones Simulation
-  * baseNameOutputFiles : G for Gravitation Simulation, LJ for LennardJones Simulation, FallingDrop_2D for FallingRaindrop Simulation
+  * baseNameOutputFiles : specifies the output name
   * writeFrequency : specifies the write frequency
   * gravInput : path to input file for Gravitation Simulation, can otherwise be left blank
   * paramsLJ :